dhis2/academy-web-app-dev-2021/workshop-1/01-environment-setup/README.md

 **Note:** Before you initialize your app, please make sure that you do the following:

 1. [Create a branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch) in your repository for this task and name it 👉 `01-setup-environment`
 > Make sure that you're working on this branch.
-For more details, check the [get started](../../resources/GET_STARTED.md#how-to-submit-assignments) guide on working and submitting assignments
+For more details, please check the [get started](../../resources/GET_STARTED.md#how-to-submit-assignments) guide on working and submitting assignments

 2. Check that you're in the correct working directory: